shamanec/GADS/README.md

 * GADS or Go Appium Docker Service is a small webserver that allows you to configure and monitor Appium docker containers.
 * For the moment the service has only iOS containers integrated.
-* I will be attempting to have all services implemented using only Go.
-Right now its mostly like this but inside the containers shell scripts are used.
 * Right now no connection to Selenium Grid is made after starting Appium for a device - TODO
-* I will attempt to provide capability to do everything via UI and also REST calls
+* I will attempt to provide capability to do everything via UI and also REST
 * **NB** This is my first attempt at Go and web dev in general so a lot of the code is probably messy as hell.
 I will be doing my best to cleanup and improve all the time but for now this is just a working POC.

 1. Execute 'go run main.go'
-2. Access on *localhost:10000*.
+2. Open your browser and go to *localhost:10000*.

 ## Prepare WebDriverAgent file